larsimmisch/pyalsaaudio/doc/libalsaaudio.rst

 The ALSA mixer API is extremely complicated - and hardly documented at all.
 :mod:`alsaaudio` implements a much simplified way to access this API.
 In designing the API I've had to make some choices which may limit what can and cannot be controlled through the API.
-However, If I had chosen to implement the full API, I would have reexposed the horrible complexity/documentation ratio of the underlying API.
+However, if I had chosen to implement the full API, I would have reexposed the horrible complexity/documentation ratio of the underlying API.
 At least the :mod:`alsaaudio` API is easy to understand and use.